KSSBro/seismic/README.md

 # Seismic

-A Flutter app to view recent seismic data from around the globe, built as a coding challenge from an online tutorial.
+A Flutter app to view recent seismic data from around the globe, built as the solution to a coding challenge from an online tutorial.

 ## Screenshots